coralogix/zio-k8s/docs/overview/resources.md

 ## Model

-For all _Kubernetes data types_ - the resources, subresources and inner data structures - there is a corresponding  Scala _case class_ defined in the `zio-k8s-client` library.
+For all _Kubernetes data types_ - the resources, subresources and inner data structures - there are corresponding Scala _case classes_ defined in the `zio-k8s-client` library.
 Because a huge part of the model consists of _optional fields_ and very deep structures, a couple of features were added to reduce boilerplate caused by this.

 Let's take a look at the example `StatefulSet` resource's data model: